kekyo/ForestLog/README.md

 ## Scoped output

 The scoped output features will apply log entry relations with `scopeId` identity on log key.
+And the time between entering and exiting the scope is then measured.

 ```csharp
 public void Scope(ILogger parentLogger)